 Measuring Growth in MECK Pre-K: 2025 Update

-There are many ways to observe a child’s growth during the pre-K years.
+Measuring growth in MECK Pre-K is key to understanding how children develop academically, socially, and emotionally during the pre-K years.
 So much is happening for them intellectually, socially and emotionally, it’s almost like seeing a new child emerge every day!
 As they mature, a pre-K student may develop a broader vocabulary, begin to understand basic math, become more observant about the world around them, make friends, learn problem-solving skills, and so much more.

 Pre-K educators observe all of this as well.
 But in high quality programs like MECK Pre-K, educators also measure growth using the most current and trusted evaluation tools.
 These tools help teachers know where children are at the beginning of the school year, monitor their progress, and see how much knowledge the children have gained at the end of the school year.